-This summer, my husband and I decided to get ‘serious’ about our escapades.
+This year, my husband and I decided to get ‘serious’ about our escapades.
 We agreed to put aside one day a week for unplanned adventures (not that we really need to get way from our life in Ronda).
 Friday is our chosen day to run away.
 We hit the road first thing, travelling by car, bus, train, or on foot, whatever we choose.
 Any location within a couple of hour range is on our radar, and might be added to our ever-growing list of potential run-away destinations.
 It feels a bit naughty or even illicit, taking off for the sole purpose of our own enjoyment.
 And I have to admit it.
-I look forward to our Friday outings like a child looks forward to a birthday.
-There are always unknown surprises when escaping, especially if one goes without to many set plans or preconceived expectations.
+I look forward to our Friday outings like a child looks forward to a birthday party.
+There are always unknown surprises when escaping, especially if one goes without too many set plans or preconceived expectations.

 This Friday, we decided to explore some hidden alleys and forgotten corners of the old quarter of Málaga.
 Though we have been in the city plenty of times, it is still one of our favourite urban jaunts.
-Often ignored by tourists in favour of one of the smaller beach towns on Costa del Sol, Málaga is well worth a day of explorative free-style strolling.
-Being the museum capital of the Spanish south, there are always fabulous art exhibits with a wide selection of works and styles.
+Often ignored by tourists in favour of the smaller beach towns on Costa del Sol, Málaga is well worth a day of explorative free-style strolling.
+Plus, being the museum capital of the Spanish south, there are always fabulous art exhibits with a wide selection of works and styles.

 For us who live in a quintessential big mountain village, an occasional city spree is a healthy diversion.
 Málaga isn’t the metropolitan centre of the universe, but with near 600 000 people, it offers us a much-needed urban fix.
 The city is just the right size to get lost and to find one’s way again.
 It has pretty much the right amount of pollution, city dust, shopping variety, ethnic diversity and population density to tempt us by its urban splendour, while reminding us how lucky we are not to partake its daily traffic jams.